MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

 The Mesh Toolkit contains the *Mesh 101* tutorial project.

-1. In your browser, navigate to
+1. In your browser, go to GitHub, and then navigate to the [*Mesh-Toolkit-Unity* repository](https://github.com/microsoft/Mesh-Toolkit-Unity).

     ![______](../../../media/sample-mesh-101/469-toolkit-in-unity.png)